 Consider the following: if you wish to study computer science at U of T the fees for international students are CAD $53,290 in first year and rise to CAD $58,970 by your upper years.
 If you prefer management studies (business or commerce, in other words) you’re looking at a similar fee for first year but then CAD $64,810 for your upper years.
 For all other programs, internationals pay CAD $53,290 for their first year and then CAD $55,950 for their upper years.
 While this is clearly even more expensive than UBC, the fact is that Toronto remains Canada’s principal city economically and unless you plan to study for a degree in environmental forestry, Toronto is more likely the city where you will find a job.
 And as we explain below, it has far and away the best ranking of any university in Canada.

-So, U of T comes 2nd in this year’s survey.
+So, as an overpriced but world-class university, U of T comes 2nd in this year’s survey.

 1. McGill University – Montreal, Canada